We encourage our staff and students to be enterprising in all they do and we maintain close ties with regional employers

 Biography

-Dr Welch is the lead investigator on the AHRC/NERC-funded project Unearthing the Hidden Histories of Indigenous Caribbean Contributions to Western Botanical Knowledge.
+Dr Welch was the lead investigator on the AHRC/NERC-funded project Unearthing the Hidden Histories of Indigenous Caribbean Contributions to Western Botanical KnowledgeThis interdisciplinary co-created project was shortlisted by The Times Higher Education for Arts, Humanities and Social Sciences Research Project of 2023.

 Dr Welch plays a leading role in the Medieval Jewish Winchester project, an interdisciplinary project in which academics from across the Faculty of Humanities and Social Sciences are working closely with Winchester City Council to rediscover Winchester's forgotten Jewish history and heritage, and to make it accessible to the general public.